jundalisay/spblist/content/en/research/keynes/general-theory/chapter-02b.md

 <!--  And the belief in the proposition that labour is always in a position to determine its own real wage, once adopted, has been maintained by its being confused with the proposition that  -->

-Thus, the second postulate of the classical theory has two objections:
+Thus, the second postulate of the classical theory has 2 objections:

-> **1. The actual behaviour of labour**
+### 1. The actual behaviour of labour

 I assert that a fall in real wages due to inflation, with money-wages unaltered, does not cause the number of available <!-- workers --> job-seekers at the current reduced real wage to be less than the number actually employed prior to inflation.

 If it does, then all those who are now unemployed at the current reduced real wage will stop working because of just a small inflation*. <!-- withdraw the offer of their labour in the event of even a small rise in the cost of living. --> Yet this strange supposition is what Pigou’s Theory of Unemployment says[7].  <!-- and it is what all members of the orthodox school are tacitly assuming. -->

-> *Superphysics Note: The current workers ask for a wage increase instead of quitting work
+{{< n n="The current workers ask for a wage increase instead of quitting work" >}}

-> 2. **The wage bargain directly determines the general level of real wages**
+### 2. The wage bargain directly determines the general level of real wages

 There may be no method available to workers to make the general level of money-wages conform with the marginal disutility of the current volume of employment [workers refusing to work].